jdblackstar/wiretapp/README.md

 The Wiretapp SDK can be configured through parameters to the `monitor()` function and environment variables:

 *   **`app_name` (parameter):** As shown in the initialization example, pass this directly to `wiretapp.monitor()`.
-*   **`WIRETAPP_ENDPOINT` (Environment Variable):** This crucial variable tells the SDK the network address of your Wiretapp collector service.
+*   **`WIRETAPP_ENDPOINT` (Environment Variable):** This crucial variable tells the SDK the network address of your Wiretapp collector service's `/events` endpoint.
 Ensure this is set correctly in your application's environment.
 For example: `WIRETAPP_ENDPOINT=http://localhost:8000/events`.
 Refer to the main `## Configuration` section of this README for more on setting up your `.env` file.
 *   **`WIRETAPP_INCLUDE_CONTENT=1` (Environment Variable):** To record the full text of prompts and completions, set this environment variable to `1`.
 Before enabling this, carefully consider the privacy implications and ensure compliance with any applicable regulations.
     *   Example: `export WIRETAPP_INCLUDE_CONTENT=1` (in your shell) or set it in your application's environment.
 *   **Other Configurations:** The SDK might support additional environment variables for finer control (e.g., connection timeouts, custom identifier hashing).
 Please refer to the SDK's specific documentation or source code if you need more advanced customization.